 105 km north of Brisbane is the drop dead gorgeous string of Queensland beaches known as the Sunshine Coast.
 The local Council has dedicated off-leash areas of which approximately 20 are located on beaches.
 Coolum, midway along the Coast and where we happen to live, has it’s own off-leash area at Stumers Creek Coolum.

-Our daughter tells me that doggy people are the friendliest and after walking there with and without dogs over the past two and a half years I totally agree.
+Our daughter tells me that doggy people are the friendliest and after walking there with and without dogs over the past five years I totally agree.

 What You Will Find in This Post